Importance and Mission

 1. Enhancing Petroleum Production Technology

 Improving efficiency and resolving issues in the production process are crucial to increase production and lower unit costs.
-PTTEP has been developing technologies to enhance production in various fields as follows:
+PTTEP has been developing technologies to continuously enhance production in various fields as follows:

 2. Operational Efficiency Improvement Technology